Fiedzia/dbfish/README.md

 Main features:

-* Export data to CSV, HTML, text, SQLite
+* Export data to CSV, HTML, JSON, text, SQLite
 * Manage database credentials
 * Jump to database shell
 * Jump to python environment with connection being set up for you